 There is a risk to Albertans of contracting Zika virus if they travel to countries where Zika virus circulates.

 There is also a risk to Albertans of contracting Zika virus through sexual contact with either an infected person in an area where Zika virus is circulating or an infected person returning from an area where Zika virus is circulating.
 These cases are relatively rare.

 Canadian Blood Services has taken measures to mitigate the risk of Zika virus entering the Canadian blood supply so the risk to Albertans of contracting Zika virus through blood transfusion is very low.

 Zika cases in Alberta

-- There have been 34 lab-confirmed cases of Zika in Alberta related to the current outbreak and one additional case that occurred in 2013.
-All cases were acquired due to travel.
+- There have been 37 lab-confirmed cases of Zika reported in Alberta related to the current outbreak and one additional case that was reported in 2013.
+All cases acquired disease due to travel.